-- listen to and take seriously any disclosure or information that a child may be at risk of harm - try to ensure that the person disclosing does not have to speak to another member of school staff - clarify the information - try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - try not to show signs of shock, horror or surprise - not express feelings or judgments regarding any person alleged to have harmed the child - explain sensitively to the person that they have a responsibility to refer the information to the senior designated person - reassure and support the person as far as possible - explain that only those who 'need to know' will be told - explain what will happen next and that the person will be involved as appropriate - complete a cause for concern form (Appendix J)
+- listen to and take seriously any disclosure or information that a child may be at risk of harm - try to ensure that the person disclosing does not have to speak to another member of school staff - clarify the information - try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - try not to show signs of shock, horror or surprise - not express feelings or judgments regarding any person alleged to have harmed the child - explain sensitively to the person that they have a responsibility to refer the information to the senior designated person - reassure and support the person as far as possible - explain that only those who 'need to know' will be told - explain what will happen next and that the person will be involved as appropriate - complete a cause for concern form (Appendix M)

-5.1 Archbishop Runcie CE First School adheres to child protection procedures that have been agreed locally through the Local Safeguarding Children Board.
-Where we identify children and families in need of support, we will carry out our responsibilities in accordance with local threshold guidance.
+- 5.1 Archbishop Runcie CE First School adheres to child protection procedures that have been agreed locally through the Local Safeguarding Partners.
+Where we identify children and families in need of support, we will carry out our responsibilities in accordance with local threshold guidance. - 5.2 Every member of staff, including volunteers working with children at our school, are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff members should always act in the interests of the child and have a responsibility to take action as outlined in this policy.